learnbyexample/cli-computing/Text_Processing.md

 **Examples for search and replace(s)**

-* `sed -i 's/cat/dog/g' story.txt` search and replace every occurence of cat with dog in story.txt
+* `sed -i 's/cat/dog/g' story.txt` search and replace every occurrence of cat with dog in story.txt
 * `sed -i.bkp 's/cat/dog/g' story.txt` in addition to inplace file editing, create backup file story.txt.bkp, so that if a mistake happens, original file can be restored
     * `sed -i.bkp 's/cat/dog/g' *.txt` to perform operation on all files ending with .txt in current directory
-* `sed -i '5,10s/cat/dog/gI' story.txt` search and replace every occurence of cat (case insensitive due to modifier I) with dog in story.txt only in line numbers 5 to 10
+* `sed -i '5,10s/cat/dog/gI' story.txt` search and replace every occurrence of cat (case insensitive due to modifier I) with dog in story.txt only in line numbers 5 to 10
 * `sed '/cat/ s/animal/mammal/g' story.txt` replace animal with mammal in all lines containing cat
     * Since `-i` option is not used, output is displayed on standard output and story.txt is not changed
     * spacing between range and command is optional, `sed '/cat/s/animal/mammal/g' story.txt` can also be used
-* `sed -i -e 's/cat/dog/g' -e 's/lion/tiger/g' story.txt` search and replace every occurence of cat with dog and lion with tiger
+* `sed -i -e 's/cat/dog/g' -e 's/lion/tiger/g' story.txt` search and replace every occurrence of cat with dog and lion with tiger
     * any number of `-e` option can be used
 	* `sed -i 's/cat/dog/g ; s/lion/tiger/g' story.txt` alternative syntax, spacing around ; is optional
 * `sed -r 's/(.*)/abc: \1 :xyz/' list.txt` add prefix 'abc: ' and suffix ' :xyz' to every line of list.txt